Ogden–Clearfield metropolitan area

-The Ogden-Clearfield, UT Metropolitan Statistical Area, as defined by the United States Office of Management and Budget, is an area consisting of three counties in northern Utah, anchored by the cities of Ogden and Clearfield.
+The Ogden, UT Metropolitan Statistical Area, as defined by the United States Office of Management and Budget (OMB), is an area consisting of three counties in northern Utah, anchored by the cities of Ogden and Clearfield.
 As of the 2020 census, the MSA had a population of 637,197.
-On February 28, 2013, the White House released a bulletin Revising delineations of CSAs and MSAs which led to the addition of Box Elder County to the Ogden-Clearfield Metropolitan Statistical Area.
-On July 23, 2023, Box Elder County was moved to the newly created Brigham City micropolitan statistical area.
+On February 28, 2013, the OMB released a bulletin Revising delineations of CSAs and MSAs, which led to the addition of Box Elder County to the Ogden Metropolitan Statistical Area.
+On July 21, 2023, Box Elder County was moved to the newly created Brigham City micropolitan statistical area.

 Counties

-The Ogden–Clearfield MSA is part of the Wasatch Front and is coterminous with Davis, Morgan, and Weber counties.
+The Ogden MSA is part of the Wasatch Front and is coterminous with Davis, Morgan, and Weber counties.
 Its three counties contain a mixture of suburban development outside of Salt Lake City and uninhabitable, federally owned mountainous land.